citruz/beacontools/README.rst

     pip install beacontools

-If you want to perfom beacon **scanning** there are a few more requirement.
-First of all you need an OS with bluez (most Linux OS; Windows and macOS are also possible but untested, see the "`Build Requirements <https://github.com/karulis/pybluez>`__" section of pybluez for more information).
+If you want to perfom beacon **scanning** there are a few more requirements.
+First of all, you need a supported OS: currently that's Linux with BlueZ, and FreeBSD.
+Second, you need raw socket access (via Linux capabilities, or by running as root).

+A typical Linux installation would look like this:

 .. code:: bash